aswath-veersoft/workspace-addons/README.md

 # express-getjobber
-A simple and complete Expressjs server demonstration of Oauth2.0 with GetJobber and doing a API call
+A simple and complete Expressjs server demonstration of Oauth2.0 with GetJobber and making a GraphQL API call